 In her spare time, Brenna enjoys helping out on her family’s farm, going four-wheeling, and attempting wood working projects.

 Follow Brenna on Twitter @BrennaVyn

 Mary was born and raised in Montreal Qc and studied Social Sciences at John Abbott College.
 She worked in retail and admin before taking a hiatus to raise 4 children.
 The family relocated to Ontario in 1996 and soon after she re-entered the workforce in education support roles and as a certified fitness instructor, followed by managerial and administrative roles.

-Outside of work Mary enjoys the outdoors, spending time with family, horseback riding, reading and rural living caring for her dogs, chickens, sheep and horse.
+Outside of work Mary enjoys the outdoors, spending time with family, horseback riding, reading and rural life caring for her dogs, chickens, sheep and horse.